 This realization clicked with me at the time.
 So, I spent the next four years doing my best to overcome both challenges.

 I think I was pretty successful.
 My wife and I now own a portfolio of 35 rental units spread out across California, Georgia, Alabama, and Missouri.

-To get there, I didn’t use creative financing, I didn’t have any partners or syndicates (besides my wife), and I didn’t do any of those “no-money-down” deals.
+To get there, I didn’t use creative financing, had no partners or syndicates (besides my wife), and didn’t do any of those “no-money-down” deals.
 All I did was focus on maximizing the cash I had available to invest.
 I also looked for additional sources of financing beyond conventional mortgages.

-As a disclaimer, I don’t have anything against putting together more creative real estate deals.
+As a disclaimer, I have nothing against creating more creative real estate deals.
 I just want to share some tips that helped me grow my portfolio without them.
-I think they can be used by pretty much anybody to buy ten (or more) rental properties in a span of five years.
+I think they can be used by anybody to buy ten (or more) rental properties in five years.

 How Much Cash Do You Need to Buy Rental Properties?

 Most conventional financing arrangements will require putting down at least some of your own cash into each real estate transaction.
 So the cash you have available to invest will limit how many rental properties you can buy, and how often.

 This is what I did to maximize the cash I had available.